First week on the Pacific: good food but bad winds

 April 1

+Day 4.
 Tue Apr 02 2024

 Then the wind picked up again.
 We are sailing.
 We sail slow, only 3 to 4 knots, but we are sailing.

 So nature fooled us at bit.
-On April the first!
+On April the first.

 Moods

+Day 5.
 Wed Apr 03 2024

 We started our passage with a weather window that should bring us all the way to th Equator now.
 But, the weather chose to be different.
 Now, we are hundreds of miles ‘behind’.
 The currents are playing with us and we try to make the best of it.

 Last night just before Peter’s watch ended, the last bit of wind had gone.
 The currents could do what they want with Ya.
-In his watch, Pierrot saw it all happening in his watch.
+Pierrot saw it all happening in his watch.
 For every sigh of wind he hoisted the sails.
 And he had to lower them again as they start slamming by the motion of the Ya in the waves.

 The next morning Peter took over.
-A bit of wind started to blow… from the South South West, exactly against, just the wrong direction.
+A bit of wind started to blow… from the South to South West, exactly against, just the wrong direction.
 These winds can stay here for weeks.

 Peter took the decision to sail to the South East.
 At last you can sail in the Southerly direction then, to get yourself free from current .
 OK, that is another 200 miles -do understand the scale of the ocean.
 And we made 1 knot speed over ground- do understand the strenght of the current.
 So after 8 days, we would be in an area where no currents are, at least a place where you will not be set back.